 Let’s be honest, admin is not the most exciting part of making music.
-Still, it’s important to get your business in order so can you get paid for that creativity.
+Still, it’s important to get your business in order so you can get paid for that creativity.

-PRS for Music issues licenses to businesses and music users enabling them to use our members’ music.
+The company issues licenses to businesses and music users enabling them to use our members’ music.
 Money collected from these licenses is paid as royalties to members.

-If you create your own music and it can be:
+It's worth considering joining as a member if you create your own music and it can be:

-- played on the radio, or
+- Played on the radio.

-- used on TV,
+- Used on TV.

-- streamed or downloaded online,
+- Streamed or downloaded online.

-- played by DJs and/or bands in music venues and/or at festivals,
+- Played by DJs and/or bands in music venues and/or at festivals.

 How much does it cost and what’s the long-term benefit?

-There is a one-time payment for a lifetime membership of £100 (inc VAT) for PRS and £100 (inc VAT) for MCPS.
-The membership covers countries all around the world thanks to PRS for Music’s ‘reciprocal’ agreements with like-minded organizations in other territories.
-Depending on how much royalties you’ve earned, you could access funding opportunities via the PRS Members’ Fund, which provides support and advice to PRS members who may be struggling financially, physically, or emotionally.
 At this point, you are entitled to voting rights which enables you to influence who sits on the Members’ Council.
-The PRS Foundation also runs a number of initiatives that provide financial support for the creation, performance, and/or promotion of outstanding music.
+The PRS Foundation also runs a number of initiatives that provide financial support for the creation, performance and/or promotion of outstanding music.

-- Permanent downloads 75% MCPS / 25% PRS
+- Permanent downloads: 75% MCPS / 25% PRS

-- On-demand streaming 50% MCPS / 50% PRS
+- On-demand streaming: 50% MCPS / 50% PRS

-- Webcasting services 25% MCPS / 75% PRS
+- Webcasting services: 25% MCPS / 75% PRS

 These royalties are separate from those that may be owed to you by record labels for exploitation of the master copyright and sale of sound recordings.

-The process is entirely online including signature and payment at www.prsformusic.com/join.You’ll need a debit/credit card to pay the joining fee and a copy of some ID (e.g. passport, driving license, or birth certificate.)
-You can choose whether you are joining PRS, MCPS, or both, although you potentially won’t need to join MCPS if you have a publishing deal.
+PRS register is entirely online including signature and payment on the website.
+You’ll need a debit/credit card to pay the joining fee and a form of ID (passport, driving license or birth certificate.)
+You can choose whether you are joining PRS, MCPS or both, although you potentially won’t need to join MCPS if you have a publishing deal.

 Once your application is approved, you’ll be assigned a unique membership number – also referred to as a CAE number or an IPI number.
-You will gain access to the member area of our website which includes tools to register your music, view existing registrations, submit live/DJ setlists, and more.
+You will gain access to the member area of our website which includes tools to register your music, view existing registrations, submit live/DJ setlists and more.
 Once we start distributing royalties to you, you can access statements and analytics tools that tell you where your music has generated money.